lede701/raytrace/README.md

 Since this is a feature of the engine I wanted to give some background to how it was attained.
 Currently the only thread support is for windows based computers.
 I'm using the function _beginthreadex which is in the windows.h definition file.
 I do plan on migrating this to a different thread system when time permits so that it will work on Linux or Mac OSX but this isn't a priority for me at this time.

-### Main.cpp

-The main.cpp file contains some basic code and some settings for the image rendering process.
-The settings some be self explanatory but if you need help understanding something please feel free to ask.

 ## The World

 Currently it is a mixed bag of class that make up the world.
 I'm working on creating a scene object which will manage the render world and help process out rays.
 The basic class for the world will be made up of Entities from the Entity class.
+The original idea was to have a base class for all hitable objects.
+This didn't make sense to me so I've been working slowly at replacing this code for the Entity design instead.

+### Proposed world Design

+1. Create a Scene class to manages all world entities.
+This will replace the HitList class and will have methods for adding, removing, and animating entities.
+2. Entity class.
+Currently this class has replaced the Hitable class and now supports key frames.
+3. EntityKey - This class manages the different transformations of the entity class that can happen over time.

+# Code

+Currently this code is written in Visual Studio 2017.
+If you can get this code to work in other compilers I would like to hear from you and the steps you took to make it work.

+### main.cpp

+The main.cpp file contains some basic code and some settings for the image rendering process.
+The settings some be self explanatory but if you need help understanding something please feel free to ask.

+### Imager.cpp

+This is the main render class.
+In future versions this class will be renamed to something more fitting to what it does.
+When the render process is complete it will dump all the colors to a text file using the Mac OSX PPM file format.
+There are several GREAT web sites I've used to display the image for Windows computers.
+In future designs this process will be abstracted and the data array will be sent to a file IO class that will handle those details.

+This class is where all the multi-threading takes place.
+It uses a mutex to manage locking og the vector queue so we don't trample on extracting data from the queue since it isn't multi-threaded friendly.
+Next all color data is stored in an array for later rendering an image.
+There are also some data members that are used for tracking how much of the rendering is complete.
+These allow for the system to write out a . when a mile marker has been reached.

+There is also a parameter to control the number of threads to launch.
+By default I've set this to 2 since most modern computers today have at least this many processors.
+You can change this value in the main.cpp file after the class has been insrtantiated.

+Important rendering parameters:

+1. x - The x offset to start rendering.
+This can be used if you only want to render a portion of the scene / world.
+2. y - The y offset to start rendering.
+Same as the x offset.
+3. passes - How many samples for each [x,y] pixel to process.
+The render engine uses a random amoun that then averages the color for that pixel.
+This is also called Anti-aliasing.
+4. width - Width of the image in pixels
+5. height - Height of the image in pixels

+This should be enough to get the basic idea of how the render system works.
+Play with the code, have fun with it and if you do something amazing please share it with me.

 ## Sorry